 “When a man moves away from nature, his heart becomes hard.” ~Lakota proverb

 Thank you so much for listening!
-Alison and I really enjoy sharing our love of books with you and I hope you are inspired as a result to craft your own main lessons around great books and stories.
+Alison and I really enjoy sharing our love of books with you and I hope you’re inspired as a result to craft your own main lessons around great books and stories.

 More Information for the Insatiably Curious

 Taproot Teacher Training for holistic, hands-on, Waldorf-inspired homeschoolers is held every summer in Ohio.
 It’s a long weekend retreat with intensive workshops and community building.
-Get on the interest list for Taproot Teacher Training 2021.
+Find out more about the next Taproot Teacher Training here.